W Racing Team: 2021–23: LMP2 Program

-2024-Present: Hypercar with BMW
+2024–present: Hypercar with BMW

 While never officially announced WRT had been chosen by Audi to run their LMDh program in the 2023 FIA WEC Hypercar class.
 However, days before the first rollout of the car Audi decided to stop the program, officially stating it was putting it on hold.
-As a result WRT started looking to other options to enter the Hypercar class in the WEC series.
+As a result, WRT started looking to other options to enter the class in the WEC series.
 On 2 August 2022 WRT announced it would terminate their 13 years long partnership in GT racing with Audi Sport.
 Hours later BMW Motorsport announced that Team WRT would run their factory LMDh program in the FIA WEC.
 WRT will start extensive testing of the BMW M Hybrid V8 in 2023 before entering the 2024 FIA World Endurance Championship.
 In addition to the Hypercar program WRT will also switch to BMW machinery for their GT3 efforts.
 The team confirmed that they would enter several BMW M4 GT3's starting from 2023.
+On November 27, 2023, the 2024 FIA WEC entry list was revealed confirming that WRT would enter a total of four cars.
+Two BMW M Hybrid V8's in the Hypercar class that will compete for the overall wins as well as two BMW M4 GT3's competing in the newly formed LMGT3 class.
+For their first season in Hypercar the #15 BMW will be driven by long time WRT driver Dries Vanthoor, two times DTM champion Marco Wittmann and Raffaele Marciello coming over from Mercedes.
+The #20 car will be shared by Sheldon van der Linde, Robin Frijns and René Rast.
+In the LMGT3 the #31 will be driven by Indonesian driver Sean Gelael switching from LMP2, Augusto Farfus and Darren Leung.
+On the #46 car Valentino Rossi will be lining up with his regular teammate Maxime Martin and Omani driver Ahmad Al Harthy.